 "Central Clock Time" means Central Standard Time except for that period when daylight savings in effect.
 During this period, Central Clock Time shall mean Central Daylight Time.

-"Facilities" shall mean Chevron’s natural gas compression unit and approximately 2000 feet of pipeline and associated facilities.
+“Facility” or "Facilities" shall mean Chevron’s J.C.
+Martin Field natural gas compression unit and approximately 2000 feet of pipeline and associated facilities between the Receipt Point and the Delivery Point.

 "Day" means a period of time beginning at 9:00 a.m.
 Central Clock Time on each calendar day and ending at 9:00 a.m.
 Central Clock Time on the next succeeding calendar day.